 Inbound marketing consists of the following three stages:

-- Attract – Develop articles, ebooks, video content that answers the customer’s pain points and questions.
-After that, optimizing the content for search engines.
+- Attract – Develop articles, ebooks and video content that answers the customer’s pain points and questions.
+After that, optimize the content for search engines.

 - Convert – Turning web traffic into qualified leads.
 The use of landing pages for content and product/service promotion.
 Attracting prospects with clear CTAs.

-- Close – The number of leads is not that important as how many leads you’ll turn into paying customers.
+- Close – The number of leads is not as important as how many leads you’ll turn into paying customers.

 - Delight – Turning leads into delighted customers.
 Collecting the data that they share with you and helping them to solve their problems.